Love-and-Tolerance/Love-and-Tolerance/README.md

 - **Heliostorm** for updating the pack to 1.8, and 1.9.
 - **HellSteedTrotsky** for updating the Mine Little Pony villager skins format, and updating the pack to 1.9.4.
 - **Bronydog** for maintaining the pack from 1.10 to 1.12, and general texture updates to 1.17.
-- **SolisLink/ZeldaLinkAaron** for maintaining the pack from 1.11 to 1.14, and general model updates to to 1.19.
+- **SolisLink/ZeldaLinkAaron** for maintaining the pack from 1.11 to 1.14, and general model updates to 1.19.
-- **VeryMadCrafter** for grass/dirt path & magma block textures.
+- **VeryMadCrafter** for grass path, dirt path, and magma block textures.
 - **icrdr** for creating _Resource Pack Converter for Minecraft 1.13_, that was used to fix a few things, including maps.
 - **Vivian** for general maintenance and ctm fixes from 1.13 to 1.16.
 - **[Silk Rose][Silk Rose Github]** for updating the pack and maintaining it from 1.14 onwards.